MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 ﻿---
-title:
-description:
-ms.date: 01/11/2023
-ms.topic: article
-ms.service: dynamics-365-sales
+title: Administrator settings for Viva Sales
+description: Learn how to configure administrator settings for Viva Sales. ms.date: 01/18/2023 ms.topic: article ms.service: viva ms.collection: highpri
 author: sbmjais
 ms.author: shjais
 manager: shujoshi
+ms.localizationpriority: medium
+ms.subservice: viva-sales
 ---

 # Administrator settings for Viva Sales

 As a CRM administrator, you can customize Viva Sales as per your business requirements.
 For example, customizing the CRM information displayed in Viva Sales across Outlook and Teams.

 You can access administrator settings from the Viva Sales app for Teams.
 The customization applies to the CRM environment you log in to Viva Sales from Outlook.
-If you want to customize Viva Sales in another environment, you must [switch environments in Outlook](#_Switch_environments).
+If you want to customize Viva Sales in another environment, you must switch environments in Outlook.

 When you open administrator settings, following tabs are available: